Patrickkk/FunctionalSharp/README.md

 SharpDiscriminatedUnions
 ========================

+Provides C# with functional style extensions

+currently contains:
+- Discriminated unions
+- Option types
+- Pattermatching
-Provides C# with discriminated unions
+- PatternMatching combined with discriminated unions See the Wiki for more information.